 This nature haven in the heart of the capital also offers the budding angler fantastic opportunities to fish specimen carp, bream, chub and barbel in clear waters.
 There are also two reservoirs exclusively for fly fishing with both rainbow and brown trout present, up to double figures to the lucky few.

-The three fly fishing reservoirs are stocked throughout the season with a total of 11,000 top quality rainbow and brown trout.
+The three fly fishing reservoirs are stocked throughout the season with a total of 10,000 top quality rainbow trout.
 The trout are stocked at a minimum weight of 2lb 4oz meaning fish larger than 5lb are regularly caught, with maximum weights into double figures.find out more

 With six different coarse reservoirs, and the Coppermill Stream to choose from, there are many challenges for all angling abilities.
 The predominant species are carp and bream, but there are also quality barbel, chub, pike and perch to be had.find out more